latextemplates/generator-latex-template/README.md

 and a generation into templates:

-1. Support for LNCS, IEEE, KOMAscript
+1. Support for LNCS, IEEE, KOMA-Script
-2. Support for separate documents which require `--shell-eescape` and not.
+2. Support for separate documents which require `--shell-escape` and not.
 3. Support for integrated pdflatex and lualatex documents

 ## Resources